OffchainLabs/genesis-file-generator/README.md

 Alternative, the runtime bytecode can be verified in any block explorer, for example, in [Arbiscan](https://arbiscan.io/address/0x914d7Fec6aaC8cd542e72Bca78B30650d45643d7#code).

 The target address can be verified in the project's [repository](https://github.com/safe-global/safe-singleton-factory/#expected-addresses).

+### GnosisSafe v1.3.0

+Deployed at `0xd9Db270c1B5E3Bd161E8c8503c55cEABeE709552` and `0x69f4D1788e39c87893C980c06EdF4b7f686e2938` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.3.0/contracts/GnosisSafe.sol .

+Note: there are 2 addresses where this Safe can be deployed to:

+- `0xd9Db270c1B5E3Bd161E8c8503c55cEABeE709552`: when using Arachnid's CREATE2 proxy (the canonical address)
+- `0x69f4D1788e39c87893C980c06EdF4b7f686e2938`: when using the safe singleton factory

+This script deploys the contract to both addresses.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### GnosisSafeL2 v1.3.0

+Deployed at `0x3e5c63644e683549055b9be8653de26e0b4cd36e` and `0xfb1bffC9d739B8D520DaF37dF666da4C687191EA` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.3.0/contracts/GnosisSafeL2.sol .

+Note: there are 2 addresses where this Safe can be deployed to:

+- `0x3e5c63644e683549055b9be8653de26e0b4cd36e`: when using Arachnid's CREATE2 proxy (the canonical address)
+- `0xfb1bffC9d739B8D520DaF37dF666da4C687191EA`: when using the safe singleton factory

+This script deploys the contract to both addresses.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### MultiSend v1.3.0

+Deployed at `0xa238cbeb142c10ef7ad8442c6d1f9e89e07e7761` and `0x998739BFdAAdde7C933B942a68053933098f9EDa` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.3.0/contracts/libraries/MultiSend.sol .

+Note: there are 2 addresses where this contract can be deployed to:

+- `0xa238cbeb142c10ef7ad8442c6d1f9e89e07e7761`: when using Arachnid's CREATE2 proxy (the canonical address)
+- `0x998739BFdAAdde7C933B942a68053933098f9EDa`: when using the safe singleton factory

+This script deploys the contract to both addresses.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### MultiSendCallOnly v1.3.0

+Deployed at `0x40a2accbd92bca938b02010e17a5b8929b49130d` and `0xA1dabEF33b3B82c7814B6D82A79e50F4AC44102B` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.3.0/contracts/libraries/MultiSendCallOnly.sol .

+Note: there are 2 addresses where this contract can be deployed to:

+- `0x40a2accbd92bca938b02010e17a5b8929b49130d`: when using Arachnid's CREATE2 proxy (the canonical address)
+- `0xA1dabEF33b3B82c7814B6D82A79e50F4AC44102B`: when using the safe singleton factory

+This script deploys the contract to both addresses.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### Safe v1.4.1

+Deployed at `0x41675C099F32341bf84BFc5382aF534df5C7461a` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.4.1/contracts/Safe.sol .

+This contract is deployed using the Safe Singleton Factory.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### SafeL2 v1.4.1

+Deployed at `0x29fcB43b46531BcA003ddC8FCB67FFE91900C762` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.4.1/contracts/SafeL2.sol .

+This contract is deployed using the Safe Singleton Factory.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### MultiSend v1.4.1

+Deployed at `0x38869bf66a61cF6bDB996A6aE40D5853Fd43B526` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.4.1/contracts/libraries/MultiSend.sol .

+This contract is deployed using the Safe Singleton Factory.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### MultiSendCallOnly v1.4.1

+Deployed at `0x9641d764fc13c8B624c04430C7356C1C7C8102e2` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.4.1/contracts/libraries/MultiSendCallOnly.sol .

+This contract is deployed using the Safe Singleton Factory.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

 ### Multicall3